FabricExile/kludge/doc/adl-types.md

 Additional notes about types wrapped with `ext.add_wrapped_type()`:

-- References and pointers for the type, for example `DataBlock_CxxConstPtr` using the above syntax, does not point to the wrapped value but rather the unwrapped value (i.e. the result of `operator->()`).
-It is still possible to get pointers and references to wrapped values; their type is prefixed with `Wrapped_`; for example, `Wrapped_DataBlock_CxxConstPtr`.
+- References and pointers for the type, for example `CxxDataBlockConstPtr` using the above syntax, does not point to the wrapped value but rather the unwrapped value (i.e. the result of `operator->()`).
+It is still possible to get pointers and references to wrapped values; their type is prefixed with `Wrapped`; for example, `CxxWrappedDataBlockConstPtr`.

-- Kludge does track the underlying type that is wrapped via the template, but it will not generally be needed; it is prefixed with `Raw_`; for example, `Raw_DataBlob`.
+- Kludge does track the underlying type that is wrapped via the template, but it will not generally be needed; it is prefixed with `CxxRaw`; for example, `CxxRawDataBlob`.

 The result of the `ext.add_owned_type()` call is a record object which can be used to add constructors, methods and so on to the type (see [Wrapping Methods and Method-Like Type Additions](adl-methods.md)).